-The total number of calories required per day increase by 340-450 calories, in the second and third trimesters respectively, always granted the woman is already of normal weight and is not malnourished.
-This is associated with a maternal weight gain of about 12kg to 16 kg.
+The total number of calories required per day increase by 340-450 calories, in the second and third trimesters respectively, granted that the woman is already of normal weight and is not malnourished.
+This is associated with a maternal weight gain of about 12 kilograms (kg) to 16 kg.

-If this is lower than expected, there is a higher risk of low birth weight, prematurity, with a rise in fetal morbidity.
-However, excessive weight gain is also risky, being associated with fetal macrosomia, Cesarean sections, and maternal obesity which persists postpartum.
+If this is lower than expected, there is a higher risk of low birth weight and prematurity, with a rise in fetal morbidity.
+However, excessive weight gain is also risky, as it is associated with fetal macrosomia, Cesarean sections, and maternal obesity which persists postpartum.

-It is well established that folic acid supplementation in the periconceptional period (from four weeks before to 12 weeks after conception) prevents neural tube defects.
-This is at a recommended dosage of 0.4 mg per day, though 10 times this amount is recommended for secondary prevention, in those who have had a prior child with such a defect.
+It is well established that folic acid supplementation in the periconceptional period, which is between four weeks and 12 weeks after conception, prevents neural tube defects.
+This is at a recommended dosage of 0.4 mg per day, though 10 times this amount is recommended for secondary prevention, particularly in those who have had a prior child with such a defect.

-Prenatal iron supplements are also often recommended at about 27-30mg per day as most women in developing countries do not have sufficient iron reserves to carry them through the pregnancy without iron depletion, and because iron deficiency results in anemia and increased maternal and fetal risks.
+Prenatal iron supplements are also often recommended at about 27-30 millagrams (mg) per day, as most women in developing countries do not have sufficient iron reserves to carry them through the pregnancy without iron depletion.
+Iron supplementation is also important as iron deficiency results in anemia, as well as an increased risk of both maternal and fetal complications.

-Vitamin C containing foods such as broccoli, strawberries or orange juice do a good job of increasing iron absorption by converting the ferric form to the more digestible ferrous form.
+Vitamin C containing foods such as broccoli, strawberries, or orange juice can also aid in increasing iron absorption by converting the ferric form to the more digestible ferrous form.

-However, some foods are unsuitable in pregnancy because they are associated with infectious agents.
-These include unpasteurized milk and dairy products, as well as soft cheeses.
+Certain foods are unsuitable in pregnancy because they are associated with infectious agents.
+These include unpasteurized milk and dairy products, soft cheeses, smoked fish, and delicatessen meats.

 Image Credit: Picturepartners / Shutterstock

-Listeriosis in pregnant women is often subclinical, but may present with fever, body ache, nausea and vomiting, or diarrhea, rather like the flu.
-The primary danger therefore, is to the fetus, in whom the infection may be severe and can cause death.
+Listeriosis in pregnant women is often subclinical but may present with fever, body ache, nausea, vomiting, or diarrhea, all of which are common symptoms of the flu.
+The primary danger, therefore, is to the fetus, in whom the infection may be severe and can cause death.

 The pregnancy may thus terminate in spontaneous miscarriage, stillbirths, preterm labor, and neonatal sepsis, though the risk may be reduced by treating the mother with a broad-spectrum antibiotic.

-Alcohol should also be strictly avoided in pregnancy even as an accompaniment to meals, for fear of fetal alcohol syndrome and other cognitive and behavioral impairments, unless taken in minimal amounts.
-Low amounts in this context would mean less than 1 unit once or twice a week, with low-strength lager containing 2 units of alcohol per pint, 12% wine at 1.5 units, and one shot of spirits at 1 unit.
+Alcohol should also be strictly avoided in pregnancy even as an accompaniment to meals, for fear of fetal alcohol syndrome and other cognitive and behavioral impairments.